Call us: 03332 413 203 | E-mail: contact@cmgroupuk.com

 use late payment legislation

 I’m sure many businesses have an interest clause within their Terms and Conditions in regards to late payment.
 I’m also sure that many businesses never take full advantage of late payment interest due to fear of damaging a relationship with a customer, or simply that they don’t know how to effectively apply it.
+However, the mention that Interest and other costs might be applied to a debt is good leverage to use on obtaining payment more quickly.

-Referring to late payment legislation (i.e. adding interest) should come into play when a customer hasn’t paid their invoice by the due date.
+Referring to Late Payment Legislation (i.e. adding interest) should come into play when a customer hasn’t paid their invoice by the due date.
 I wouldn’t, however, jump straight in when an invoice is one day overdue and add these costs, this could hurt your relationship with a customer; that being said, if your customer has a history of late payment with you then I would act swiftly when they become overdue (and be FIRM).

 Once you have chased for payment to no avail, inform your customer that this is a road you will be forced to go down, and one you are legally entitled to.
 Often just the indication that interest will be added to the outstanding amount will spur customers into paying.